antonw51/school-activity/HT2024/English/OddLaws.md

 "Hey!", he shouted, as a car passed-by, seemingly oblivious to his existence.
 "Fucker", Tyler whispered to himself as a reply, flipping the driver off.

 But the driver saw, and the driver wasn't happy.
 That was immedietly obvious as he pulled over on the empty roads.
-"Shoot", Tyler equally quietly mumbled to himself.
+"Shoot", Tyler equally quietly mumbled to himself, as he quickly realized the huge error of his ways; now set in stone.

 Perhaps the car driver was a kind person though, just trying to help him? — At least, that's what Tyler hoped, but wishes don't always come true.